carrieprice78/website/content/publications/index.md

 ## Articles <a name="articles"></a>

 Wingrat, J., **Price, C.**, & Wright, T. (2024).
-Facilitators of and Barriers to Caregiver Adherence to Home Therapy Recommendations for Infants and Children With Neuromotor and Neuromuscular Diagnoses: A Scoping Review. _The American Journal of Occupational Therapy, 78_(5), 7805205070. https://doi.org/10.5014/ajot.2024.050567
+Facilitators of and barriers to caregiver adherence to home therapy recommendations for infants and children with neuromotor and neuromuscular diagnoses: A scoping review. _The American Journal of Occupational Therapy, 78_(5), 7805205070. https://doi.org/10.5014/ajot.2024.050567

 Wilson, K. P., Valazza, E., & **Price, C.** (2024).
 Video modeling to support social communication goals of autistic adults: A tutorial. _American Journal of Speech-lLanguage Pathology_. https://doi.org/10.1044/2024_AJSLP-23-00479